00 · Product Overview

 What It Is Not

-- Not a Serverless / Edge app. pi-web holds stateful, long-lived connections (one resident subprocess + SSE per session), and horizontal scaling requires sticky routing by
+- Not a Serverless / Edge app. pi-web holds stateful, long-lived connections (one resident subprocess + SSE per session); the host process must stay resident to spawn subprocesses and hold long-lived SSE, and horizontal scaling requires sticky routing by

 sessionId.
 See 03 Architecture. - Not an attempt to stuff file capabilities into the pi protocol.
 The content of the pi tool protocol is only